brunch/brunch-guide/content/en/chapter10-web-server.md

 This is part of [The Brunch.io Guide](../../README.md).

 Earlier in this guide, I mentioned that the watcher also lets you run a **web server** in the background, to serve the resulting files over HTTP.
-Some client-side technologies do need to be served over HTTP(S) instead of a regular file.
+Some client-side technologies do need to be served over HTTP(S) instead of from a regular file.
 This also makes for shorter URLs…

 There are two ways to run this server:

-  * **Explicitly** through the command line: `brunch watch --server`, `brunch watch -s` or even `brunch w -s` if you feel super lazy;
+  * **Explicitly** through the command line: `brunch watch --server`, `brunch watch -s` or even `brunch w -s` (for that arcane feel);
   * **Through the `server` settings** in `brunch-config.coffee`.

-The built-in server is provided through an npm module named `pushserve`, and is therefore a bit more than a bare-bones static file server: it offers CORS header, systematic routing of unknown paths to `index.html` to make `pushState` easier, and more.
+The built-in server is provided through an npm module named `pushserve`, and is therefore a bit more than a bare-bones static file server: it offers CORS headers, systematic routing of unknown paths to `index.html` to make `pushState` easier, and more.

 If you want that server to **always run** when the watcher starts, you just need to add this to your configuration: